 What is Kurtosis?

 Kurtosis is a dimensionless measurement pertaining to the average deviation of a signal from its mean value.
-Present-day random testing assumes Gaussian distribution of random data and, therefore, a kurtosis value of 3.
-However, there are data that do not fit Gaussian distribution.
-In such instances, a kurtosis value of 3 may omit higher peak values and result in under testing.
+Present-day random testing assumes Gaussian distribution of random data with a kurtosis value of 3.
+However, there are data that do not fit the Gaussian distribution.
+In such instances, a kurtosis value of 3 may omit higher peak values.

 What is Gaussian Distribution?